spitbol/pal/README.md

 I cut a tape and went off to BTL, explained to Rob how the system worked, and Rob took it from there.

-The port was not easy, to say the least, as Rob did battle with the Unix assembler, as.
+The port was not easy, to say the least, as Rob did battle with the Unix assembler, `as`.
-It seems likely that SETL in T32 was the largest file thrown at as until that time, and Rob broke as many times over.
+It seems likely that SETL in T32 was the largest file thrown at `as` until that time, and Rob broke the assembler many times over, having to fix it every time.

 Rob did eventually finish the port, and produced a wonderful report about his experiences.
 (I think I have a copy somewhere and will publish it if I can find it.
 It's a fun read.)

-So Rob tamed the assembler that was needed back then, and several decades later helped create a language so well designed and implemented that it can be used as an assembler.
+So Rob tamed the assembler that was needed back then, and --  several decades later -- helped create a language so well designed and implemented that it can be used as an assembler.

 Job Well Done.

-(I think I have a copy somehwhere and will publish it if I can locate it, as it is a very fun read.)